AdRoll/baker/content/en/docs/How Tos/metrics.md

 the returned `MetricsBag`.

-An important point is that Baker may call `Process` and `Stats` concurrently, from different goroutines so you must use proper locking on data structures that are shared between these two methods.
+An important point is that Baker may call `Process` and `Stats` concurrently, from different goroutines so you must use atomics or proper locking on data that are shared between these two methods.

 ```go
 func (f *MyFilter) Process(r Record, next func(Record)) {